-\begin{enumerate} \item For each test pixel in $\mathbf{D}$, we create the concentric window on $\mathbf{D}_b$.
-This represents the ideal case since the $\mathbf{A}_b$ is free from the targets. \item For each test pixel in $\mathbf{D}$, we create the concentric window on $\mathbf{D}$. \item For each test pixel in $\mathbf{D}$, we create the concentric window on the low rank background HSI $\mathbf{L}$. \end{enumerate} The target detection performances are evaluated quantitatively specifically by the Receiver Operating Characteristics (ROC) curves which describe the probability of detection ($P_d$) against the probability of false alarm ($P_{fa}$) as we vary the threshold $\eta$ between the minimal and maximal values of each detector output.
-A good detector presents high $P_d$ values at low $P_{fa}$, i.e. , the curve is closer to the upper left corner.
-More particularly, the $P_d$ can be determined as the ratio of the number of the target pixels determined as target (that is the detector output at each pixel on the target region exceeds the threshold value) and the total number of true target pixels.
-Whereas the $P_{fa}$ can be calculated by the ratio of the number of false alarms (the detector output at each pixel on the background region that is outside the target region exceeds the threshold value) and the total number of pixels in the region tested. \\ Figure \ref{fig:detec1} depicts the quantitative detection results.
+Having qualitatively inspected the separation, we, now, aim to qualitatively and quantitatively evaluate the target detection performances of the SRBBH detector \cite{Zhang15} when $\mathbf{A}_b$ is constructed using a small concentric window of size $5\times 5$.
+That is, $\mathbf{A}_b\in\mathbb{R}^{p\times24}$ (after excluding the center pixel) and the region tested consists of an image of size $97 \times 97$. \\ In what follows, we shall use $\mathbf{D}_b$ to represent the HSI that does not contain the seven target blocks (that is, the pure background image) and $\mathbf{D}$ to represent the HSI after incorporating the seven target blocks (that is, it contains the targets) for $\alpha\in[0.01, \, 1]$. \\ We, now, consider the following three scenarios to form the columns in $\mathbf{A}_b$. \begin{enumerate} \item For each test pixel in $\mathbf{D}$, we create the concentric window on $\mathbf{D}_b$.
+This represents the ideal case since $\mathbf{A}_b$ is free from the targets. \item For each test pixel in $\mathbf{D}$, we create the concentric window on $\mathbf{D}$. \item For each test pixel in $\mathbf{D}$, we create the concentric window on the low-rank background HSI $\mathbf{L}$. \end{enumerate} The target detection performances are evaluated qualitatively as well as quantitatively specifically by the receiver operating characteristics (ROC) curves, which describe the probability of detection ($P_d$) against the probability of false alarm ($P_{fa}$), as we vary the threshold $\eta$ between the minimal and maximal values of each detector output.
+A good detector presents high $P_d$ values at low $P_{fa}$, i.e., the curve is closer to the top-left corner.
+More particularly, $P_d$ can be determined as the ratio of the number of the target pixels determined as target (that is, the detector output at each pixel on the target region exceeds the threshold value) and the total number of true target pixels, whereas $P_{fa}$ can be calculated by the ratio of the number of false alarms (the detector output at each pixel on the background region that is outside the target region exceeds the threshold value) and the total number of pixels in the region tested. \\ Fig. \ref{fig:detec1} shows both the qualitative and quantitative detection results.
 Clearly, increasing $\alpha$ should render the target detection less challenging, and thus, better detection results are being expected.
-However, this fact can not always be the case for the SRBBH detector when $\mathbf{A}_b$ is constructed from $\mathbf{D}$ (blue curves): It is true that the increase in $\alpha$ helps to improve the detection, but at the same time leads to more target contamination in $\mathbf{A}_b$ which in turn suppresses the detection improvement that ought be had.
-That is why the SRBBH detector (blue curves) does not reap full benefits from the increase in $\alpha$, and thus, presents poor detection results even for large $\alpha$ values. \\ By constructing $\mathbf{A}_b$ from $\mathbf{L}$, which only contains the background with the targets removed after applying problem \eqref{eq:convex_model}, the SRBBH detector (dashed green curves) can better detect the targets especially for $\alpha\geq 0.1$, and has competitive detection results when compared to the ideal case when $\mathbf{A}_b$ is constructed from $\mathbf{D}_b$.
-The detection performances start to deteriorate progressively for very small $\alpha$ values and degenerate to the SRBBH level (blue curve) for $\alpha\leq0.02$. \\ To sum up, the obtained target detection results corroborate our claim that we can handle targets with low fill-fraction and in convoy formation. \\
+However, this fact cannot always be the case for the SRBBH detector when $\mathbf{A}_b$ is constructed from $\mathbf{D}$ (blue curve): it is true that the increase in $\alpha$ helps to improve the detection, but, at the same time, leads to more target contamination in $\mathbf{A}_b$, which in turn suppresses the detection improvement that ought to be had.
+That is why the SRBBH detector (blue curve) does not reap full benefits from the increase in $\alpha$ and, thus, presents the poor detection results even for large $\alpha$ values. \\ By constructing $\mathbf{A}_b$ from $\mathbf{L}$, which only contains the background with the targets removed after applying problem \eqref{eq:convex_model}, the SRBBH detector (green dashed curve) can better detect the targets, especially for $\alpha\geq 0.1$, and has competitive detection results compared with the ideal case when $\mathbf{A}_b$ is constructed from $\mathbf{D}_b$.
+The detection performances start to deteriorate progressively for very small $\alpha$ values and degenerate to the SRBBH level (blue curve) for $\alpha\leq0.02$. \\ To sum up, the obtained target detection results corroborate our claim that we can handle targets with low fill-fraction and in convoy formation. $\\$